lanste/Chess/README.md

 Project based on my university semestral project.

-Currently features only terminal interface.
+Features only terminal interface.
 Graphical interface is probably the last thing planned.

 You can play against other player (locally), computer opponent is one of main priorities